CaviereFabien/documentation/Styling-the-web-app.md

+# Styling the web app

+@todo : to be completed

 ## Overview

 This page will cover the process of providing custom styling for the [`generic-hub`](https://github.com/AtlasOfLivingAustralia/generic-hub) Grails web application.
 You should have a reasonable level of knowledge of HTML and CSS as well as a basic understanding of [Grails](http://grails.org) and [Bootstrap](http://getbootstrap.com/2.3.2).
 Helpful links:
 * [Grails documentation](http://grails.org/doc/2.3.x/guide/)
 * [Bootstrap CSS framework](http://getbootstrap.com/2.3.2/getting-started.html)